kn007/DPlayerHandle/README.md

 ## Description
-Easy handle DPlayer-Lite or DPlayer on WordPress.
+Easy handle DPlayer Lite or DPlayer on WordPress.
 A shortcode for WordPress to using DPlayer.

 Support `[video]` tag, compatible with AMP.